-QUALIT QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.2 Safety Each child is protected.
-Each child is protected.
-2.2.1 2.2.1 Supervision At all times, reasonable precautions and adequate supervision children are protected from harm and hazard.
+QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.2 Safety Each child is protected.
+2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.
 2.2.3 Child Protection Management, educators and staff are aware of their roles and responsibilities to identify and respond to every child at risk of abuse or neglect.

-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 84 Awareness of child protection law S162 (A) Persons in day to day charge and nominated supervisors to have child protection training
+EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 84 Awareness of child protection law 155 Interactions with children S162 (A) Persons in day to day charge and nominated supervisors to have child protection training